 I first got involved with EduCARE India in early 2014 as an intern working on Women’s Empowerment.
 I came back to EduCARE in 2015 as a fellow and currently I am the Cluster Coordinator of Harike and Operations Assistant.

 I am honored to become EduCARE Regional Youth Ambassador for South East Asia.
 The majority of EduCARE team is from Western countries and I would love to see more Asians in the organization.
 I firmly believe Asian cultures and values can contribute greatly to the diversity of the team as well as bring about unique perspectives on development work on ground.
-If you are from South East Asia, please do not hesitate to contact me should you have any questions regarding internship applications, EduCARE work, living in India, etc. I would be more than happy to answer and support you.
-Please find my contact details bellow and GO ASIA!!
+If you are from South East Asia, please do not hesitate to contact me should you have any questions regarding internship applications, EduCARE work, living in India, etc. GO ASIA!!

 I am currently a student at AgroParisTech in Paris, specialising in environmental and agriculture engineering.
 I did a 6 months internship program with EduCARE India as a project manager.
 I studied the development of the biogas technology in the state of Punjab (Biogas Project), built dry toilets in the migrants’ camp (SWASH Project) and attended conferences about Indian Agriculture.
 The project manager position is really interesting in term of self-management and improvement of your technical skills and knowledge.
 Don’t be afraid to apply for this position!
 EduCARE is an Eco-friendly association and is involved in many projects which the aim is to protect the environment and the people.